 MEDHOST’s Director of Interoperability gives a quick breakdown on one of the most critical challenges facing the healthcare IT sector, especially EHR providers.
 In this video, Laskaris talks about what interoperability is, how it has evolved, what it will take to achieve, and why full-on participation is important for its success.

-In today’s consumer-driven healthcare market, improved coordination across the entire care continuum is essential to optimizing population health management.
+In today’s consumer-driven healthcare market, improved coordination across the entire care cycle is essential to optimizing population health management.
 Similar to Meaningful Use and EHR adoption, Interoperability needs to be a priority for healthcare organizations nationwide.

 Find out how, along with TEFCA’s guiding principles, participation and collaboration can help healthcare promote interoperability.